elastixmt/elastix-mt-gui/README.md

 ## Installation

-Install the git package and follow the instructions.
+Install the git package and follow the instructions on a CentOS 6.

 ```bash